statelyai/xstate/docs/guides/guards.md

 - the user is allowed to search (`.canSearch` in this example)
 - the search event `query` is not empty.

-This is a good use case for a "guarded transition", which is a transition that only occurs if some condition (`cond`) passes.
+This is a good use case for a "guarded transition," which is a transition that only occurs if some condition (`cond`) passes.
 A transition with condition(s) is called a **guarded transition**.

 ## Guards (Condition Functions)